Gikiman/Autoxhs/README.md

     <img src="assets/Autoxhs.png" width="90%">
 </div>

-> Autoxsh is an open-source tool designed to streamline and automate the process of generating and publishing content on Xiaohongshu (Little Red Book).
-By leveraging the power of OpenAI's API, Autoxsh provides a comprehensive solution for creating engaging images, titles, content, and tags with ease.
+> Autoxhs is an open-source tool designed to streamline and automate the process of generating and publishing content on Xiaohongshu (Little Red Book).
+By leveraging the power of OpenAI's API, Autoxhs provides a comprehensive solution for creating engaging images, titles, content, and tags with ease.

 🚀 **Try Our App Live on Streamlit Cloud** [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://autoxhs.streamlit.app/)